czoido/conan-deterministic-examples/README.md

 ## Randomness created by the compiler

-This problem arises for example in `gcc` when Link-Time Optimizations are activated (with the `-flto` flag).
+This problem arises for example in `gcc` when [Link-Time Optimizations](https://gcc.gnu.org/wiki/LinkTimeOptimization) are activated (with the `-flto` flag).
 This options introduces random generated names in the binary files.
 The only way to avoid this problem is to use `-frandom-seed` flag.
 This option provides a seed that `gcc` uses when it would otherwise use random numbers.
 It is used to generate certain symbol names that have to be different in every compiled file.
 It is also used to place unique stamps in coverage data files and the object files that produce them.
 This setting has to be different for each source file.
 One option would be to set it to the checksum of the file so the probabilty of colission is very low.
-For example in CMake it would be like this:
+For example in CMake it could be made with a function like this:

 ```CMake
 set(LIB_SOURCES